lintmycode/wp-bedrock-docker/readme.md

 # WP + Bedrock + Docker
-A template to get bedrock rordpress running on docker;
+A template to get bedrock wordpress running on docker;

 Requires docker and composer.